Dechtman Wealth Management | March 26, 2024

 The key fact to remember is that you will owe taxes on the after-tax contributions you make to your traditional 401k.
 When you convert those funds to a Roth IRA, you will owe taxes on that money.

-However, any growth in the account will then be tax-free.
-Similarly, withdrawals from your Roth IRA will come tax-free as well.
+However, any growth in the account will then be tax-deferred.
+Similarly, qualifying withdrawals from your Roth IRA will come tax-free as well.
 That can make budgeting easier in retirement, as well as provide a clearer picture of the funds available to you with each distribution.

 If you are considering utilizing the mega backdoor Roth IRA for your retirement strategy, these tips can help you make more informed decisions.